realcyh/yuhang-chen/_posts/2020-02-01-shortest-path.md

 ## Bellman-Ford algorithm

 The Bellman-Ford algorithm is a fundamental way to compute the shortest paths from one source to all of the other edges in a weighted graph.
-The basic idea of Bellman-Ford algorithm is Relaxation, that is, the approximations to the correct distance are replaced with better ones until they eventually reach the solution.
+The basic idea of Bellman-Ford algorithm is **Relaxation**, that is, the approximations to the correct distance are replaced with better ones until they eventually reach the solution.
 It simply relaxes all the edges each time and does this $|V|-1$ times, where $|V|$ is the number of vertices in the graph.
 The time complexity is $O(|V||E|)$.